For Service Providers

 About the 2-1-1 Database

-The 2-1-1 Maryland database has information on nearly 5,000 health and human services agencies and programs across Maryland.
+The 2-1-1 Maryland database has information on more than 5,000 health and human services agencies and programs across Maryland.
 In addition to providing referrals to these programs, we also collect data on community needs and referrals and can provide your agency with information on your community's needs.

 Service Areas Not Fully Represented in Database: